-The dangers of ongoing IV cocaine use don’t end with heart complications, as needle use in general opens up a whole new set of health risks.
+The danger of ongoing IV cocaine use poses health risks beyond those faced by people who use the drug via other routes (e.g. snorting, smoking).
 Over time, the repeated piercing of the skin can develop into a condition known as cellulitis, an infection that forms at injection sites.
 These infections can spread deep into the soft tissue beneath an injection site.

-Also of concern is the group practice of sharing needles and “cooking” equipment when shooting up cocaine.
-Unless these items are sterilized each time a person shoots up, the risk of contracting diseases, such as HIV and hepatitis C increase dramatically, according to a Princeton University report.
-While it’s well known that needle-sharing places every member in the group at risk, the sharing of equipment, such as cotton balls, spoons or cookers provides other ways for disease-related viruses to travel from person to person.
+Also of concern are the practices of sharing needles and “cooking” equipment when shooting cocaine within a group.
+Unless these items are sterilized each time a person shoots up, the risk of contracting diseases such as HIV and hepatitis C increase dramatically, according to a paper published by Princeton University in 1990.
+While it’s well known that needle-sharing in drug use places every member in the group at risk, the sharing of equipment such as cotton balls, spoons, or cookers provides other ways for disease-related viruses to travel from person to person.

-If you know someone who’s trying to quit shooting cocaine or you yourself struggle with cocaine addiction, you can call us at the number above for more information.
-We are here 24/7 to answer your questions and to help you find the treatment you need.
+If you or someone you know is trying to stop shooting cocaine, call 1-888-744-0789 for more information.
+Rehab placement advisors are available 24/7 to answer your questions and help you find the best cocaine treatment program for you.